CSSLabNKU/LeakyAutofill-Artifact/Code/README.md

 ```cmd
 powershell.exe -ExecutionPolicy Bypass -File "./norton_cvv.ps1"
 ```

+When running each command, testers need to log in to the Norton account using the stored credentials in `[PM Sample Data\Norton.json]`.
+There are two steps to unlock the Norton extension.

+1. Click the Norton Icon in the browser address bar if no pop-up windows appear.
+Input the `account name` and `password` into the pop-up form, and submit the login form.
+2. After the verification, the PM is expected to show a webpage for users to unlock the password vault.
+Testers should input the `vault_key` and continue to complete the setup to unlock the Norton extension.

+As configured in [`Code\Config\PMConfig.py`], we have 80 seconds to do the above operations to ensure the Norton extension is unlocked and ready to work.

 After around *seven* minutes for each test, we could obtain the results in `[Artifact\Code\results\norton\],` corresponding to the results in Table 3 (row Norton).
 The expected result is that the produced results are the same as the results in Table 3.